Ivana Trump: Marriage to Donald Trump

 Ivana was in New York City with a group of models in 1976 when she met Donald Trump.
-On April 9, 1977, the couple married at Marble Collegiate Church in a wedding officiated by Norman Vincent Peale.
+On April 9, 1977, the couple married at Marble Collegiate Church in a wedding at which Norman Vincent Peale officiated.
 They became tabloid figures in New York society during the 1980s and worked together on several large projects, including the Trump Tower on Fifth Avenue in Manhattan, the renovation of the Grand Hyatt Hotel in New York City, and the construction of the Trump Taj Mahal Casino Resort in Atlantic City, New Jersey.